jameskirsop/macOSLocalAdminPasswordManagement/README.md

 `--noGrantSecureToken`
 Useful for 10.15 or older machines where this script does not support prompting the user with an interactive dialog to get credentials to grant a Secure Token to the localadmin user.

+### Dialog
+In addition to Dialog being installed, we expect a banner image file to be located at `/Library/Application\ Support/Dialog/dialog_banner_small.png`.
+The dimensions for this image are 1417x205. **Without this file, Dialog will fail to display the user prompt for the Grant Secure Token action.**

 ## The Web Service